zhangrengang/phytop/README.md

 ![pie](example_data/legend_forintroduce/astral.tree-colors-red,yellow,black-1.png)
 **Figure.
 Visual result of Phytop on example data with "-colors" parameter.** Set the columns to different colors

-2.Resize barplot and text:
+2\.
+Resize barplot and text:
 ```
 phytop astral.tree -figsize 1 -fontsize 4
 ```
 ![pie](example_data/legend_forintroduce/astral.tree-figsize1-fontsize4-1.png)
 **Figure.
 Visual result of Phytop on example data with "-figsize" and "-fontsize" parameters. "-figsize 1 -fontsize 4" in this example.** These parameters can be used to adjust the image size and font size of the barplots.

-3.Get piecharts:
+3\.
+Get piecharts:
 ```
 phytop astral.tree -pie -cp
 ```
 ![pie](example_data/legend_forintroduce/astral.tree.pie-1.png)
 **Figure.
 Visual result of Phytop on example data with "-pie -cp" parameters.** In the pie chart, only the proportions of the q1 topologies are shown

-4.Resize the pieplot size:
+4\.
+Resize the pieplot size:
 ```
 phytop astral.tree -pie -pie_size 20
 ```
 ![pie](example_data/legend_forintroduce/astral.tree-pie-pie_size20-1.png)
 **Figure.
 Visual result of Phytop on example data with "-pie_size". "-pie -pie_size 20" in this example.** This parameter can be used to adjust font size of of piecharts.

-5.Get barcharts with collapse for clades:
+5\.
+Get barcharts with collapse for clades:
 ```
 phytop astral.tree -clades setcladefile -collapse
 ```
 ![pie](example_data/legend_forintroduce/astral.tree.bar.collepse-1.png)
 **Figure.
 Visual result of Phytop on example data with collapse for clades.** Juglans	regia and Juglans	sigillata were collepse for Juglans1

-6.Get barcharts displays a selection of nodes:
+6\.
+Get barcharts displays a selection of nodes:
 ```
 phytop astral.tree -clades setcladefile -onshow Juglans1
 ```
 ![pie](example_data/legend_forintroduce/astral.tree.bar.onshow-1.png)
 **Figure.
 Visual result of Phytop on example data with a subset of nodes.**  Only the information about the specified node is displayed

-7.Get barcharts displays a selection of nodes:
+7\.
+Get barcharts displays a selection of nodes:
 ```
 phytop astral.tree -clades setcladefile -noshow Juglans1
 ```